steve1066d/devore.tubs/wifi.md

 Attach the adapter board to J9.
 Make sure the pins line up.
 If the board is a newer C-2013, you may need to Jumper J2 to provide a ground connection, as the ground pin on J9 isn't connected.
-See the C-2013 section on identifying this problematic board.
+See the installation guide for details.

 ### Configuration
 When the power is turned on, the Shelly app will show the tub temperature.
 For controlling the Softub there are 4 options:

 The normal option, called "Default", Shelly will show the current temperature, and when the app turns on, it is equivalent to pressing the Softub jets button.
 This way, the temperature can be monitored by Shelly, but it is still controlled by the tub itself.